Skip to main content

 info

-For more details on the gamification concept, please refer to the Gamification section.
+For more details on the gamification concept, please refer to the Gamification use case and the Gamification documentation.

 As part of the gamification concept, KlickerUZH includes an optional challenge system in addition to the design of the storyline and visual aspects.
 Gamification can be utilized either at the course level or by implementing gamification into specific live quizzes.

-Gamification at the course level enable participants to earn points for completing learning activities associated with a course.
-Therefore, students receive points when they participate in live quizzes and solve microlearning questions, practice quizzes and group activities.
-The points earned are shown on a course leaderboard.
-Within a course, students can also form groups to check how their peers are doing and take part in collaborative group activities.
+Gamification at the course level enables participants to earn points for completing any learning activities associated with a course.
+All points earned are shown on a course leaderboard.
+Moreover, within a course, students can form groups with other students to participate in group challenges, appear on the group leaderboard, check how their peers are doing and take part in collaborative group activities.

-Gamified live quizzes enable participants to earn points for answering questions in the quiz based on the correctness and speed of their responses.
-The points are displayed on a live quiz leaderboard during class.
-Accumulated points are transferred to the course leaderboard if gamification is enabled for the course.
+Gamified live quizzes enable participants to earn points for answering questions based on the correctness and speed of their responses.
+Collected points are displayed on a live quiz leaderboard during class.
+After the completion of a live quiz, accumulated points are transferred to the linked course leaderboard, if the quiz was assigned accordingly.